What is a spinal cord injury?

 Diagram of the human spine showing different vertebrae sections: cervical (green, 7 bones), thoracic (orange, 12), lumbar (pink, 5), sacral (purple, 5 fused bones), and coccygeal (blue, 4 fused bones), overlaid on a skeletal silhouette.

-The vertebae of the spine
+The main parts of the spinal cord

 These vertebrae provide protection and support and are organized into five main sections: